DPDK/dpdk/doc/guides/nics/mlx5.rst

   Will match any ipv4 packet (VLAN included).

-- A multi segment packet must have less than 6 segments in case the Tx burst function is set to multi-packet send or Enhanced multi-packet send.
-Otherwise it must have less than 50 segments.
+- A multi segment packet must have not more segments than reported by dev_infos_get() in tx_desc_lim.nb_seg_max field.
+This value depends on maximal supported Tx descriptor size and ``txq_inline_min`` settings and may be from 2 (worst case forced by maximal inline settings) to 58.

 - Flows with a VXLAN Network Identifier equal (or ends to be equal) to 0 are not supported.